javaducky/demo-k6-operator/README.md

 git clone https://github.com/grafana/xk6-output-kafka dependencies/xk6-output-kafka
 ```

+> [!NOTE]
-> :bookmark: If you'd like additional extensions to try out, take a look at the [Explore section](https://k6.io/docs/extensions/getting-started/explore/)
+> If you'd like additional extensions to try out, take a look at the [Explore section](https://k6.io/docs/extensions/getting-started/explore/)
 > of the k6 documentation for a listing of known extensions.